Prasanna28Devadiga/bad-chess-engine/README.md

 - Chessboard GUI: Using the chessboard.js API
 - Game Mechanics: Using the chess.js API

 The AI uses a modified version of the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax), which is optimised by [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
-It wouldn't really be fair to call it minimax algorithm anymore, a more apt-name would be minmin algorithm .
+It wouldn't really be fair to call it minimax algorithm anymore, a more apt-name would be <b>minmin algorithm</b> .

 The evaluation function uses [piece square tables](https://www.chessprogramming.org/Piece-Square_Tables) adapted from Sunfish.py, and eliminates the need for nested loops by updating the sum based on each move instead of re-computing the sum of individual pieces at each leaf node.